trupti-veer/helmet-detection/README.md

 3. Model training: Used Pretrained Faster-R-CNN MobilenetV3 Model.
 Changed the output layers as per need of only 2 classes as this model was trained for 90 classes.
 4. The trained best model is then uploaded to S3 bucket and it will be used while prediction of outputs.
 5. A simple REST endpoint is created using FastAPI to train and predict.
+6. End to end deployment pipeline setup using github actions.

 Trained model gives prediction with more than 90% accuracy.
 Below is the screenshot for prediction.